-Discuss the importance international aid, loans and debt relief, international remittances from economic migrants, illegal flows, such as trafficked people, counterfeit goods and narcotics in the transfer of capital between the developed core areas and the peripheries.
+Discuss the importance of international aid, loans and debt relief, international remittances from economic migrants, illegal flows, such as trafficked people, counterfeit goods and narcotics in the transfer of capital between the developed core areas and the peripheries.

 Core and periphery: The concept of a developed core (advanced countries) surrounded by an undeveloped periphery (developing countries).
 The concept can be applied at various scales – local, national, regional or global.